Note: This article is updated constantly on the bottom with new reports and research papers.

 * Snacking: a few seeds/nuts (don’t overdo it with these, they’re too high in O-6), heated bone broth, unsweetened almond/coconut milk (or prepared as cereal), wheat-free jerky, canned wild sardines and lemon, aged non-processed cheese, a square of 85%+ dark chocolate.
 Herbal tea/chamomile 1-3 times a day.

-The most difficult part of the Paleo-Ketogenic diet is of course to keep it up.
+The most difficult part of the Paleo-Ketogenic diet and the rest of the lifestyle changes is of course to keep them up.
 Most people can’t keep it up for long.
-But if you can keep it up for 2-3 months, and then you see the benefits of the diet in both your body & mind, it’s up to you if you want to continue getting drugs for the rest of your life, or get with the program and find your inner peace.
-When after a while you transition to plain Paleo from the Paleo-ketogenic diet it’ll be easier to do maintenance for the condition for life.
+But if you can keep it up for 2-3 months, and then you see the benefits of the diet and lifestyle in both your body & mind, it’s up to you if you want to continue getting drugs for the rest of your life, or get with the program and find your inner peace.
+But remember, when after a while you transition to plain Paleo from the Paleo-ketogenic diet it’ll be easier to do maintenance for the condition for life.
 Think about it, and do your own research online.
 As importantly, start a blog about it, and share your progress while on such a diet!
 Spread the word if it worked for you!

 Update Dec 20 2011: A new article, at NPR, about dieting and mental health.